Fussy eating habits: why they happen in autistic children and teenagers

-Your child needs a wide variety of fresh foods from the five healthy food groups – vegetables, fruit, grain foods, dairy or dairy-free alternatives and protein.
+Your child needs a wide variety of fresh foods from the 5 healthy food groups – vegetables, fruit, grain foods, dairy or dairy-free alternatives and protein.
 You can find out more in our articles on healthy food for preschoolers, healthy food for school-age children and healthy food for teenagers.

-How to handle fussy eating and encourage varied diets for autistic children
+How to handle fussy eating and encourage varied diets for autistic children and teenagers

 Introduce new foods that are similar to familiar foods